mozilla-metrics/bagheera/README.md

 The deploy target does everything that deploy-fresh does except copy the lib directory.
 This can save a lot of copy time if you don't have any library updates.

-To run bagheera you can use bin/run-jetty.sh for now.
-We plan on adding some actual init scripts soon.
+To run bagheera you can use bin/bagheera or the init.d script by the same name under bin/init.d.
+The init script assumes an installation of bagheera at /usr/lib/bagheera, but this can be modified by changing the BAGHEERA_HOME variable.
+Here is an example of using the regular bagheera script:

-`bin/run-jetty.sh bagheera-0.1.jar 8080 conf/hazelcast.xml.example`
+`bin/bagheera 8080 conf/hazelcast.xml.example`

 If you start up multiple instances Hazelcast will auto-discover other instances assuming your network and hazelcast.xml are setup to do so.